hyperledger/bevel/platforms/shared/configuration/roles/check/helm_component/Readme.md

     result: This variable stores the output whether the job is deployed and completed.

 #### 3. Wait for {{ component_type }} {{ component_name }} in {{ namespace }}
 Task to check if Pod deployed and running .
-This task will try for a maximum number of times as described in network.yaml or defined the role calling with an interval of 30 seconds between each try.
-Any role calling this task needs have a variable called label_selectors.
+This task will try for a maximum number of times as described in network.yaml or defined by the role calling it with an interval of 30 seconds between each try.
+Any role calling this task needs to have a variable called label_selectors.
 An implementation of label_selectors could be as follows

 ```yaml
 label_selectors: